5jt/dyalog-cookbook/manuscript/06_configSettings.md

 The APLTree class [WinReg](http://aplwiki.com/WinReg) provides methods for handling the Windows Registry.

 MyApp doesn't need the Windows Registry at this point.
 We'll store its configurations in configuration files.

+I> Note that the Windows Registry is still an excellent choice for saving user-specific stuff like preferences, themes, recent files etc.

 ## INI, JSON, or XML configuration files?